bceverly/sysmanage/README.md

 - Keep track of any updates that might be available for the remote server
 - Install updates on the remote server

+# Building
+To build this project, you need to be running python 3.12 or higher in a virtual environment with the following items installed:

+- pip install

 Please see LICENSE for licensing of this service.